Clifton, Staten Island: Demographics

+As of 2017, the median household income in Community District 1 was $48,018.
+In 2018, an estimated 21% of Tompkinsville and the North Shore residents lived in poverty, compared to 17% in all of Staten Island and 20% in all of New York City.
+One in fourteen residents (7%) were unemployed, compared to 6% in Staten Island and 9% in New York City.
+Rent burden, or the percentage of residents who have difficulty paying their rent, is 51% in Tompkinsville and the North Shore, compared to the boroughwide and citywide rates of 49% and 51% respectively.
+Based on this calculation, as of 2018, Stapleton and the North Shore are considered high-income relative to the rest of the city and not gentrifying.

 Over the years 2000–2003, Clifton's unemployment rate increased by 3.2 percentage points, and average wages declined by 8.7 percent, the only Staten Island zip code that experienced a decline.
 Hundreds of local jobs in the health care and social assistance fields were lost in the downsizing of Bayley Seton Hospital, which had been a major employer of neighborhood residents.

 The bulk of the Park Hill neighborhood was built in the 1960s in keeping with New York City's plan for urban renewal projects.
 It consists of 15 acre of 6-story brick apartment buildings.
 The individual apartments contained within are quite large, with many having 2 or three bedrooms.
 As ownership has passed into private hands, upkeep on the apartments has dwindled, leaving many of them in a state of disrepair.

 The average price of a private house in Park Hill increased from 2002 ($159,254) to 2007 ($321,426).
 The Clifton neighborhood consists mostly of one-family houses; however, in the past decade many duplexes and attached houses have been developed on property previously zoned for commercial use.

 Liberian community

 A Liberian grocery in the midst of "Little Liberia", Targee Street.

-Park Hill/Clifton (along with nearby Stapleton) has the largest Liberian population of any city outside Africa, with an estimated 6,000 – 8,000 strong community of direct immigrants in 2007.
+Park Hill/Clifton (along with nearby Stapleton) had the largest Liberian population of any city outside Africa, with an estimated 6,000 – 8,000 strong community of direct immigrants in 2007.
+However, this community is largely not present in this area any more; recent census data, from the 2020 United States Census showed that only 78 people claimed to be Liberian.